gd314-sgd/publication/lin/index.md

 Do you really benefit from it, eventually?

-Do the people you want to help really benefit from it, eventually?
+Are you sure the people you want to help really benefit from it, finally?
 (Usually, we think we're doing good to others or ourselves but actually not. )

 What on earth do you want?